 jams, salsa, and pickles from Sweet Creek Foods

-as impoverished students in a Paris garret.
+Spaghetti carbonara was one of the dietary staples of my mother (before she was my mother) and her roommate (my future aunt) when living as impoverished students in a Paris garret.
 The recipe persisted in the family and it was one of the first dishes that both my cousins and my sister and I learned to make.
 It is appealingly simple: toss hot cooked spaghetti into raw eggs and grated cheese and the pasta strands become coated with a lovely creamy sauce.
 Then add bacon and possibly some alliums and vegetables.
 This dish is elevated from subsistence fare if you use top quality bacon (such as my parents sent my husband for his birthday) and increase the vegetables; during my childhood we often had it with onions, bell peppers, and zucchini.
 Last week I discovered that if you use the freshest spring snap peas and garlic scapes, the dish is transformed into something truly sublime and worthy of the finest dining establishment in Paris.

 Springtime Spaghetti Carbonara

-3/4 lb snap peas
+1/2 lb bacon3/4 lb snap peas

 4 garlic scapes